Parsi cuisine: Primary meals

 Also popular among Parsis, but less so elsewhere, are the typical Parsi eeda (egg) dishes, which include akuri (scrambled eggs with spices) and the pora ("Parsi" omelette).
 Also, vegetables like okra, tomato, potato and others are often cooked with eggs on top.

 Traditional breakfasts during the 1930s in Mumbai or in many South Gujarat villages consisted of khurchan (offal meats cooked with potatoes in a spicy gravy), and some variant of the ubiquitous deep-fried, fried or half-fried eggs.
 In agrarian communities, this would be washed down by copious quantities of coconut toddy, often straight off the tree.

-Although in the not-so-distant past, vegetables were considered a 'poor peoples food', there is a presently a trend towards light eating, no red-meat and even vegetarianism.
+Although in the not-so-distant past, vegetables were considered a 'poor people's food', there is presently a trend towards light eating, no red meat and even vegetarianism.

 Desserts

 Common desserts include sev (vermicelli), ravo (sweet semolina pudding) and malido (a nutty fudge).
 Also popular are faluda and kulfi, both of which are adoptions from the cuisines of the Irani and Persian-speaking communities.
 Wedding feasts traditionally include Lagan nu Custard.